By Michelle Edelbaum , August 10, 2010 - 4:42pm

 Related Link: 9 Simple Tips to Get Your Kids to Eat Healthier

-Read more from our interview with Jamie Oliver, in which he reveals the three laws he’d pass to help curb obesity, in the September/October issue of EatingWell magazine on newsstands later this month.
+Read more from our interview with Jamie Oliver, in which he reveals the three laws he’d pass to help curb obesity, in the September/October 2010 issue of EatingWell magazine.

 When I was growing up, Happy Meals were an occasional treat, not something my parents let me eat regularly.
 I wouldn’t eat one now, but it sure was special at the time.
 What do you think, are Happy Meals a problem?
 Share your opinion in the comments section below.